giorgiocipolloni/giorgiocipolloni.github.io/_pages/about.md

 ## **Theses**

-Thesis [Fluctuations in the spectrum of random matrices] for the PhD in Mathematics supervised by [László Erdős](https://ist.ac.at/en/research/erdoes-group/).
+Thesis [Fluctuations in the spectrum of random matrices] for the PhD in Mathematics, supervised by [László Erdős](https://ist.ac.at/en/research/erdoes-group/).
-Thesis [Deterministic walks] for the MSc in Theoretical and Mathematical Physics supervised by [Carlangelo Liverani](https://www.mat.uniroma2.it/~liverani/).
+Thesis [Deterministic walks] for the MSc in Theoretical and Mathematical Physics, supervised by [Carlangelo Liverani](https://www.mat.uniroma2.it/~liverani/).
-Thesis [Equazioni di Hamilton-Jacobi e problemi di controllo ottimale] for the BSc in Mathematics supervised by [Carlo Sinestari](https://www.mat.uniroma2.it/~sinestra/).
+Thesis [Equazioni di Hamilton-Jacobi e problemi di controllo ottimale] for the BSc in Mathematics, supervised by [Carlo Sinestari](https://www.mat.uniroma2.it/~sinestra/).

 ### **Contact Information**